leto/writing/blog_posts/parrot/m0_meeting.md

 "magical" concept that will be implemented at a higher level.
 We have started to refer to the level above M0 as M1 and everything above M0 as M1+.

-Allison also mentioned that their were many innovations and optimizations possible in storing isolated register sets for each Continuation (a.k.a call frame).
+Allison also mentioned that many innovations and optimizations are possible in storing isolated register sets for each Continuation (a.k.a call frame).
 This area of Parrot may yield some interesting surprises and perhaps some publishable findings.

 We all agreed that M0 should be as ignorant about the GC as possible, but the GC will most likely learn about M0 as optimizations are implemented.
 The